toggledbits/SiteSensor/README.md

 This is the amount of time (in seconds) with which the server must respond before it is considered unreachable.
-Any integer > 0 can be entered, but be conscious of the fact that performance of the Internet, your network, and the server being queried, can case spurious "failure" notices for very small values.
+Any integer > 0 can be entered, but be conscious of the fact that performance of the Internet, your network, and the server being queried, can cause spurious "failure" notices for very small values.
 Giving your remote server at least 10 seconds to respond is recommended.

 ### Response Type ###